The best things to do in Helsinki with kids

 The Chapel of Silence in Helsinki

-Admittedly, anywhere that has “silence” in the title is not traditionally somewhere that you want to bring small children.
-However, the absolutely beautiful Kamppi Chapel deserves a visit – even if it’s just a quick one!
+Admittedly, anywhere that has “silence” in the title is not traditionally somewhere that you want to bring small kids (let alone older children!).
+However, the absolutely beautiful Kamppi Chapel deserves a visit.

-Located on a corner of Narinkkatori square in central Helsinki, the multi-faith chapel was designed as a place to calm down and disconnect.
+Located on a corner of Narinkkatori Square in central Helsinki, the multi-faith chapel was designed as a place to unwind, relax and disconnect.
 No services are held here, rather visitors are welcome to sit inside and simply be.

 Vintage Tram Ride

 A great way to enjoy sightseeing in Helsinki for children is on a vintage tram ride.
-Choose to sit in either the motor car dating back to 1909 or the open-sided summer trailer from 1919 and set off on the 20-minute tour of some of the most popular Helsinki attractions including Senate Square.
+Choose to sit in either the motor car dating back to 1909 or the open-sided summer trailer from 1919 and set off on the three-hour tour of the most popular Helsinki attractions including Senate Square.

 Helsinki with kids